 POL 337: International Law

-INT 300: Human Rights in International Relations (when cross listed with POL 345)
+INT 300: Human Rights in International Relations (counts only when cross-listed with POL 345)

 NUR 300: Legal Challenges in Health Care